Grief and Well-being in Addiction Recovery

 Grieving has been famously studied by Sigmund Freud and Elizabeth Kubler-Ross.
 And grief is an area of interest for many clinicians and researchers more recently.
 But what does the wisdom of our recovery fellowship tell us?
 And what does the inner circle of our fellowship say?

 Proper grieving or grieving well, if needed, can be a gift.
 And it can lead to more gifts.
 Have we faced reality?
-Have we identified how our loss impacted us?
+And how our loss has impacted us?
 Have we come to acceptance?
-Have we found gratitude for what we did have, and does that gratitude help carry us?
+And have we found gratitude for what we did have, and does that gratitude help carry us?

 Have we found the beauty of real relief that only comes by letting go?
 Or are we stuck in our “self”, have we built a barrier against our own program, and are we in denial?